nikhilbadyal/bitwarden-backup/README.md

 ### Prerequisites

-* A Bitwarden account with API access enabled
+* A Bitwarden account with API access enabled (works with both official Bitwarden and self-hosted servers)
 * Docker installed (recommended) OR `bw`, `jq`, `gzip`, `openssl`, `rclone` CLI tools installed
 * Access to one or more cloud storage services with rclone support